 For companies in Bulgaria, a tax audit is carried out within a period of five years from the end of the year in which the tax return for the relevant liability was submitted.
 The audit finally confirms the tax liability of the relevant company-taxable person, except in the cases expressly provided for by the legislation.
-For companies outside Bulgaria, a tax audit is carried out as follows: in Ukraine - in a three-year period, in Poland and Kazakhstan - in a five-year period and in Serbia - in a ten-year period and in Russia - within three years.
+For companies outside Bulgaria, a tax audit is carried out as follows: in Ukraine - in a three-year period, in Poland and Kazakhstan - in a five-year period and in Serbia - in a ten-year period.

-The companies Fitopalauzovo AD, TOO Sopharma Kazakhstan, Pharmachim EOOD, Sopharmacy 59 EOOD, Sopharmacy 60 EOOD, Sopharmacy 61 EOOD, Sopharmacy 62 EOOD, Sopharmacy 39 EOOD abd Sopharma Rus were not conducted full tax audits, audits by VAT and checks under insurance legislation.
+The companies Fitopalauzovo AD, TOO Sopharma Kazakhstan, Pharmachim EOOD, Sopharmacy 59 EOOD, Sopharmacy 60 EOOD, Sopharmacy 61 EOOD, Sopharmacy 62 EOOD and Sopharmacy 39 EOOD were not conducted full tax audits, audits by VAT and checks under insurance legislation.